BC-SECURITY/Empire-Cli/README.md

 The "long way" to connect is to provide the host, port, username, password as parameters... todo.

 #### Admin Menu
+The admin menu is an administrative menu which gives the team server admin the options to manage users and server options.
+The admin menu can be accessed by typing `admin` into the console.
+Once on this page, the admin can add/remove users from the team server and can modify the types of obfuscation the agents will use.

+Regular users will not be able to modify settings, but will have access to accessing the notes features.
+Notes allow users to record information within their session and have them stored on the server.
+They can access their notes from any session once they are sent to the server.

 #### Listener Menu